SmarterApp/RDW_Documentation/docs/Runbook.migrate.md

 ## Runbook - Import and Migrate

-**Intended Audience**: this document contains information on how data is handled for import and migrate in the Reporting Data Warehouse (RDW).
+**Intended Audience**: this document contains information on how data is handled for import and migrate in the [Reporting Data Warehouse](../README.md) (RDW).
+Additional runbook information is available for [Import](#import-service) and [Migrate](#migrate-reporting).
 Operations and system administration may find this useful to deal with manually adjusting or cleaning up data.

 ### Warehouse
 The warehouse database contains data from different data sources.
 Every data element loaded into the warehouse is associated with an **import content type** (defined in `import_content` table) and has an **import id**.